 Franklin High students have a wide range of program opportunities to participate in before, during, and after the school day.
 Whether a club, sport, activity, or theater production, there is something for every student.

-Franklin High Course Offerings
+Franklin High Course Information

 There is a variety of high quality courses offered.
 Post-secondary credit can be earned from taking dual enrollment, dual credit, International Baccalaureate and Advanced Placement level courses.
 For each and every course, we strive to challenge our students every day with highly rigorous curricula, bell-to-bell instruction, and strategies designed to facilitate learner success at all levels.

 Courses may require a sufficient number of student registrants in order to be offered during the year.
-If there is not sufficient interest in a particular course, it may not be provided during the upcoming year.
+If there is no sufficient interest in a particular course, it may not be provided during the upcoming year.
 Many of our classes have recommendations that are listed prior to the course description.

 Courses are offered at the following levels at Franklin High School.